Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Introduction

 As the previous computational approaches rely heavily on the label information of RNA sequences, they all share the limitation of generalization.
 A model needs to be deliberately designed and tuned on specific tasks, yet challenging to transfer to other related studies.
-For instance, even E2Efold, a promising RNA secondary structure prediction model that performs well on dominant RNA types, including tRNAs and 5S rRNAs.
+For instance, even E2Efold, a promising RNA secondary structure prediction model, performs well on dominant RNA types, including tRNAs and 5S rRNAs.
 Its performance on unknown RNA types degrades significantly.
-Also, models built upon RNA-protein interactions cannot predict the UTR regulation, which results in unfriendliness to biological researchers as they lack both knowledge and hardware to train DL-models.
-This challenge will also cause internal friction beyond the community.
+Also, models built upon RNA-protein interactions cannot gain accurate predictions on the UTR regulation.
+They are unfriendly to biological researchers because much effort will be needed to retrain specific deep learning based models.